- InDesign User Guide

 The Sample Buttons panel is an object library.
 As with any object library, you can add buttons to the panel and remove ones you don’t want to use.
 (See Use object libraries.)
 The sample buttons are stored in the ButtonLibrary.indl file, which is located in the Presets/Button Library folder in the InDesign application folder.

 If you add text to a button, remember to copy and paste the text from the Normal button state to the Rollover button state.
-Otherwise, the text you add does not appear when the mouse rolls over the button in the PDF or SWF file.
+Otherwise, the text you add does not appear when the mouse rolls over the button in the fixed layout EPUB or PDF file.

 You can resize buttons.
 If you drag a pair of Next Page/Previous Page arrow buttons, resize the first button, and then select the second button, and choose Object > Transform Again > Transform Again.